jfelipeosorio/jfelipeosorio/README.md

 **Open to Summer 2026 Internship Opportunities** in ML/AI, Data Science, or Quantitative research.

 Ph.D.
 Candidate in Applied Mathematics at the University of Washington working with Prof. Bamdad Hosseini.
 Former AI/ML Cloud Engineer at Oracle
-📍Based in Seattle, WA
+📍 Based in Seattle, WA

 ---